ASSESSMENTS WITH EXHALE PSYCHOLOGY GROUP

 • emotional regulation

-• ask initiation and follow-through
+• task initiation and follow-through

 • working memory